Saturday, July 11, 2015

 16 So, because you are lukewarm--neither hot nor cold--I am about to spit you out of my mouth.
 (NASB)

 Laodicea was a city of immense wealth.
-In fact it was so wealthy, when the city was devastated by an earthquake in AD 60, the citizens turned a down an offer from Nero to help rebuild the city on his dime.
+In fact, it was so wealthy that when the city was devastated by an earthquake in AD 60, the citizens turned down an offer from Nero to rebuild it on his dime.
 Imagine a city that almost mirrored the glory of Rome herself.
 Lovely architecture, beautiful statues everywhere, and an aqueduct that carried water to the city that was so well built, a good portion of it exists to this day.
-It is also home to a very famous medical school and there is a tradition, most likely untrue, that Dr. Luke, author of the gospel that bears his name and the Book of Acts, studied there.
+It is also home to a very famous medical school, and there is a tradition, most likely untrue, that Dr. Luke, author of the gospel that bears his name and the Book of Acts, studied there.

 Now let’s go back to that aqueduct.
 The water supply for the city came from hot mineral springs about five miles from the city.
-By the time the water reached the city it was of a tepid temperature and reeked of sulphur.
+By the time the water reached the city, it was tepid and reeked of sulfur.
 The water was nauseating to the taste and smell.

 Now lukewarm water does not taste good.
-In order for water to be of any value it must be hot or cold.
+For water to be of any value, it must be hot or cold.
 Cold water refreshes; hot water cleanses and heals.

-What Christ was saying was that Christians who are neither refreshing to the world around them or healing to the world around them are to him of no value.
+What Christ was saying was that Christians who are neither refreshing nor healing to the world around them are of no value to him.
 As I tell my own congregation, nobody is allowed to sit in the bleachers.
-As Christ-followers we are all down in the playing field and we better be refreshing or healing.
+As Christ-followers, we are all down on the playing field, and we better be refreshing or healing.

 God bless.